Fully coupled forward-backward stochastic dynamics and functional differential systems: Solvability on arbitrary intervals

 and where we assumed that all corresponding derivatives exist. } \end{itemize} }

-The assumption on $\phi$ is simply needed in order to differentiate between the Lipschitz constant of $\phi$ and those of the other coefficients.
+The purpose of Assumption \textup{(A2.1)} is to make a distinction between the Lipschitz constant of $\phi$ and those of the other coefficients, since such a distinction is needed hereinafter.
 Observe moreover that we require stronger regularity conditions than those of Delarue \cite{Del,Del2}, since the coefficients of the system \eqref{fbfunctdiffeq} are random (however, $\sigma$ is allowed to be degenerate).
 Under these conditions, by deriving some clever estimates for linear FBSDEs, Zhang obtained the following result: \begin{lem}[Zhang \cite{Zha2}] Assume that the coefficients $\mu$, $\sigma$, $f$ and $\phi$ satisfy Assumption \textup{{\bfseries (A2)}} with $\gamma=\frac{1}{C}$, and let $\ell$ denote the constant in \autoref{exun_fbsde}.
 Let $T < \ell$, and for $x^i \in \RR$, $i=1,2$, let $(X^i, V^i)$ denote the solution of

 Then, there is a constant $\varrho_C$, depending only on $C$, such that

 where $\overline{C}:=\sqrt{\big(|C'|^2 + 1\big) e^{\varrho_C T} -1} > 0$. \end{lem}